AYJACKSON-ICS4U/20time-log-due-every-saturday-night-awebs/README.md

 #### Week 3 (Oct 1 - 6)

-Created a simple inferface in Netbeans that allows a user to import a file, view the file in a text box, click a convertion button (does not do anything) and a textbox to output errors and status of the program during runtime.
+Created a simple GUI in Netbeans that allows a user to import a file, view the file in a text box, click a convertion button (does not do anything) and a textbox to output errors and status of the program during runtime.

 #### Week 4 (Oct 9 - 13)

+Had a meeting with guidence to learn more specifically what we will be doing and learned will be re-formating and adding data to an existing spreadsheet file.
+Made some changes to the GUI after learning we will be generating .xls from .xls.
+In addition, I changed the code used last week to import a .xls file using the apache poi external library (also spend the week learning this library).

 #### Week 5 (Oct 12 - Mar 18)